folkertdev/rust-rfcs/text/0000-labeled-match.md

 The dedicated programmer can use labeled blocks to simulate the C fallthrough behavior.

-One downside of labeled blocks is that it scales poorly: each state needs its own scope, adding at least one level of indentation.
+But labeled blocks scale poorly in the number of states: each state needs its own scope, adding at least one level of indentation.
 Following the control flow is tricky, especially because there are now implicit fallthroughs between states.
 Compare these semantically equivalent implementations: